MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/control87-controlfp-control87-2.md

 // and x64 processors with SSE2 support.
 Ignored on other x86 platforms.
 ```

-On ARM platforms, the **_control87** and **_controlfp** functions apply to the FPSCR register.
-On x64 architectures, only the SSE2 control word that's stored in the MXCSR register is affected.
+On ARM and ARM64 platforms, the **_control87** and **_controlfp** functions apply to the FPSCR register.
+Only the SSE2 control word that's stored in the MXCSR register is affected on x64 platforms.
 On x86 platforms, **_control87** and **_controlfp** affect the control words for both the x87 and the SSE2, if present.

 The function **__control87_2** enables both the x87 and SSE2 floating-point units to be controlled together or separately.
-If you want to affect both units, pass in the addresses of two integers to **x86_cw** and **sse2_cw**.
-If you only want to affect one unit, pass in an address for that parameter but pass in 0 (**NULL**) for the other.
+To affect both units, pass in the addresses of two integers to **x86_cw** and **sse2_cw**.
+If you only want to affect one unit, pass in an address for that parameter, but pass in 0 (**NULL**) for the other.
 If 0 is passed for one of these parameters, the function has no effect on that floating-point unit.
-This functionality could be useful in situations where part of the code uses the x87 floating-point unit and another part of the code uses the SSE2 floating-point unit.
-If you use **__control87_2** in one part of a program and set different values for the floating-point control words, and then use **_control87** or **_controlfp** to further manipulate the control word, then **_control87** and **_controlfp** might be unable to return a single control word to represent the state of both floating-point units.
-In such a case, these functions set the **EM_AMBIGUOUS** flag in the returned integer value to indicate that there is an inconsistency between the two control words.
-This is a warning that the returned control word might not represent the state of both floating-point control words accurately.
+It's useful when part of your code uses the x87 floating-point unit, and another part uses the SSE2 floating-point unit.

+If you use **__control87_2** to set different values for the floating-point control words, then **_control87** or **_controlfp** might be unable to return a single control word to represent the state of both floating-point units.
+In such a case, these functions set the **EM_AMBIGUOUS** flag in the returned integer value to indicate an inconsistency between the two control words.
+The **EM_AMBIGUOUS** flag is a warning that the returned control word might not represent the state of both floating-point control words accurately.

-On the ARM and x64 architectures, changing the infinity mode or the floating-point precision is not supported.
-If the precision control mask is used on the x64 platform, the function raises an assertion and the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+On the ARM, ARM64, and x64 platforms, changing the infinity mode or the floating-point precision isn't supported.
+If the precision control mask is used on the x64 platform, the function raises an assertion, and the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).

 > [!NOTE]
-> **__control87_2** is not supported on the ARM or x64 architectures.
-If you use **__control87_2** and compile your program for the ARM or x64 architectures, the compiler generates an error.
+> **__control87_2** is not supported on the ARM, ARM64, or x64 platforms.
+If you use **__control87_2** and compile your program for the ARM, ARM64, or x64 platforms, the compiler generates an error.

-These functions are ignored when you use [/clr (Common Language Runtime Compilation)](../../build/reference/clr-common-language-runtime-compilation.md) to compile because the common language runtime (CLR) only supports the default floating-point precision.
+These functions are ignored when you use [/clr (Common Language Runtime Compilation)](../../build/reference/clr-common-language-runtime-compilation.md) to compile.
+The common language runtime (CLR) only supports the default floating-point precision.

-**Hexadecimal Values**
+### Hexadecimal Values

 For the **_MCW_EM** mask, clearing the mask sets the exception, which allows the hardware exception; setting the mask hides the exception.
 If a **_EM_UNDERFLOW** or **_EM_OVERFLOW** occurs, no hardware exception is thrown until the next floating-point instruction is executed.
 To generate a hardware exception immediately after **_EM_UNDERFLOW** or **_EM_OVERFLOW**, call the **FWAIT** MASM instruction.